Commencement Ceremony FAQs

 When you process in, drape your hood over your left arm.
 All graduates will be hooded as part of the ceremony.

 The point of the cap aligns with your nose.
 Tassels are laid to the left of the cap prior to the ceremony.

 Honor society cords and university-approved medals are permitted.

 When and how are we processing into the ballroom?
 Back to Top

 At 9:20 a.m., the student marshal will lead two lines to the lobby: one for undergraduates studies and one for graduates studies.
 All graduates will be lined up by department (Art, Biology, Business, Chemistry, etc.).
 After the ringing of the bells, the student marshal will lead the procession into the ballroom.
 This part of the ceremony is essentially "follow the leader".
 You will sit in the center sections in front of the stage.
 Follow the student marshal and commencement staff as they will indicate when to start a new row.
 It will be a tight fit!
 Squeeze in!
 Please follow directions quickly and quietly.

 What happens during the ceremony?
 Back to Top

 When you reach your seat, remain standing for the Invocation and America the Beautiful until both are completed.
 Your programs will be on your seats.
 You will sit for the next part.
 When asked for candidates, for example, of Bachelor of Arts and Bachelor of Sciences to rise, get up!
-An undergraduate studies graduate will then go up to the stage to be hooded by President Conneely.
-While he does this, all undergraduate studies graduates will put on their hoods, too.
+A baccalaureate will then go up to the stage to be hooded by President Coley.
+While she does this, all undergraduate studies graduates will put on their hoods, too.
 Please help each other out through this hooding process.
-All graduate studies graduates will be hooded by faculty, either prior to walking across stage or on stage.
+All masters and doctorate graduates will be hooded by faculty, either prior to walking across stage or on stage.